Clear and Wesen Danger: Plot

 Hank breaks protocol and brings Nick to the station to see if Wemlinger is a Wesen.
 During interrogation, Nick sees that he's a Quijada Vil.
-However, the Marshals have arrived and take Wemlinger in custody back to California.
+However, Marshals have arrived and taken Wemlinger in custody back to California.
 Wemlinger kills the marshals while in a gas station and escapes.
-Hank and Pogue arrive at the station and Hank sees again the claw mark in the bathroom.
+Hank and Pogue arrive at the station and Hank sees the claw mark again in the bathroom.
 Meanwhile, FBI agents question Nick about Chavez's disappearance and signs of a fight in her house.
 Nick denies his involvement but is warned by the agents.

 Nick and Hank interrogate a C&E accountant who reveals that Wemlinger was calling a phone number during the money transfer.
 After getting the number, Wu tells them that the number belongs to Betty Frame.
 Nick, Hank and Wu arrive at Betty's house where Wemlinger holds her and escapes through a fire escape.
 Nick, Hank and Wu go after him and shoot him, killing him.
 However, they return to the apartment and find Betty deleting evidence.
 She woges and screams "Occultatum Libera" before jumping out of the window, killing herself.

 In the spice shop, Nick, Hank, Wu, Monroe and Rosalee begin to study the mysterious claw mark.

 In the unknown location, Meisner gets out of the mysterious cell, badly wounded.
 When the guard asks how it went, he replies "Better."